Joseph A. Lombardo

 Classification of Drug Possession Crimes in Atlantic City

-New Jersey like most states regulates and controls the possession of controlled dangerous substances (“CDS”).
-New Jersey classifies not only well-known drugs like marijuana, heroin, and cocaine as CDS, but also the compounds used to manufacture them.
-Unlike other states New Jersey places all crimes into one of three categories for CDS’s:
+The possession of controlled dangerous substances (“CDS”) is heavily regulated and controlled.
+Not only are well-known drugs like marijuana, heroin, and cocaine as CDS classified, but so are the compounds used to manufacture them.
+Committing this crime here places all crimes into one of three categories for CDS’s:

 - Petty disorderly person offenses